PATRIC3/p3_docs/docroot/cli_tutorial/cli_getting_started.rst

 To invoke :ref:`cli::p3-rast`, you specify a taxonomic ID or the ID of a genome with the same taxonomic ID plus the name to give to the new genome.
 The contigs should be in the form of a FASTA file via the standard input.
-All this data is submitted to the PATRIC annotation service.
+All this data is submitted to the BV-BRC annotation service.
 When the service completes, it stores the new genome in your workspace and sends back a GTO.
 The example below shows a submission of sequences taken from a metagenomic sample named *SRS576036* chosen because they have a high